IQDevs/blog/_posts/2017-10-25-Constructors and Destructors in C.markdown

 #endif
 ```

-You've probably already noticed that `stack` and `stack_ptr` are left uninitialized, so if you were to blindly use `push`, `peek`, or `pull`, you're going to run into a segmentation fault as `stack` is a `NULL` pointer, and `stack_ptr` is likely to contain some gibberish that was left behind on the stack.
+You've probably already noticed that `stack` and `stack_ptr` are left uninitialized, so if you were to blindly use `push`, `peek`, or `pop`, you're going to run into a segmentation fault as `stack` is a `NULL` pointer, and `stack_ptr` is likely to contain some gibberish that was left behind on the stack.
 The proper way to use these functions would be to allocate memory for the `stack` pointer and `free` it when you're done.
 An even better way to do this would be to have this task automatically preformed at the time of including this header file.
 This is done through a library constructor, and it's done as follows:

 ```c
 /*  Library Constructor